-International Protection: the Madrid System
+International protection: the Madrid System

-The Madrid Arrangement and the Madrid Protocol (together known as the "Madrid System") establish a unified application procedure to obtain different national trademarks.
-The Madrid System, administered by the World Intellectual Property Organization, allows an application to be filed directly with a national trademark office which will convert it into different national trademarks, subject to substantive examination by the IP office of the selected countries.
-Trademark holders will have a national title in each country designated in their application.
+The Madrid Arrangement and the Madrid Protocol (together known as the "Madrid System") establish a unified application procedure for obtaining international trademark protection.
+The Madrid System, administered by the World Intellectual Property Organization, allows an application to be filed directly with a national trademark office.
+The application is then processed as an international registration, which is subject to substantive examination by the IP offices of the designated countries.
+Trademark protection will be granted in each designated country that has approved the application after substantive examination.